SamFu1113/Unix-programming/README.md

 - Setup my Linux environment
 	- Use the embedded system LAB (dual-boot w/ Fedora)
-	- Use your own computer
+	- Use my own computer
 		- Most of Linux distribution (e.g. Fedora 9+) supports dual-boot
 		- You can still have your M$-Windows with Linux